top of page

 How does your "Learning Design" (aka Curriculum) work?

-At our academy, we believe in a learner-driven environment that we like to call "learning untethered".
-Our Guides, who are the equivalent of traditional teachers, do not serve as a bottleneck to keep learners on a state-prescribed learning track and timeline.
-Instead, learners are free to pursue skills mastery at their own pace.
+At Sage Academy, we believe in a learner-driven environment we often describe as “learning untethered.”
+Our Guides—the equivalent of traditional teachers—do not act as a bottleneck that moves learners along a rigid, state-prescribed timeline.
+Instead, learners are supported in developing skills and mastery at a pace that fits them.

 image of two girls doing STEAM progject